 - 3. Unscrew and remove the driven pulley expander from the pulley. - 4.
-Rotate the driven pulley several times to properly set the drive belt between the sheaves - If a new drive belt was installed, adjust the drive belt height.
-Refer to DRIVE BELT HEIGHT ADJUST-MENT below. - Install drive belt guard and close side panel.
-Refer to CONTROLS, INSTRUMENTS AND EQUIPMENT.
+Rotate the driven pulley several times to properly set the belt between the sheaves. - 5.
+If a new belt was installed, adjust the belt height.
+Refer to DRIVE BELT HEIGHT ADJUSTMENT below. - 6.
+Install belt guard, refer to DRIVE BELT GUARD INSTALLATION. - 7.
+Close side panel, refer to SIDE PANELS in CONTROLS, INSTRU-MENTS AND EQUIPMENT subsection.